karrirasinmaki/blackpepperswing-www/pages/home/season-info.md

 For 16-week courses, it's also possible to register for half of the course (8 weeks).

 Also, you can join single classes with 10-class punch card.

+All our classes are in English unless otherwise mentioned.

 [Read more about course registrations here...](https://blackpepperswing.freshdesk.com/support/solutions/articles/42000096170-course-registration)
 </div>